 How to Turn Around Lending: Sales

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »We all know that banks aren't lending like they used to, and the outlook for 2010 doesn't seem to offer much hope.
+Opinions expressed by Entrepreneur contributors are their own.We all know that banks aren't lending like they used to, and the outlook for 2010 doesn't seem to offer much hope.
 One southern business journal recently called the small-business lending climate "dire."
 While SBA-backed loan volume accelerated in the third quarter last year, so did default rates.
 The Wall Street Journal called the outlook "bleak."

 But there's been less talk about why lending continues to flounder, despite President Barack Obama's December appeal to banks to up their small-business lending and call for more legislation to assist the sector.
 In talking with many bankers myself over the past few months for articles I'm writing, I've heard one reason stated repeatedly for turning down loan applications.